RedRobotics/HeadBoard/README.md

 If your robot goes in the wrong direction, you may need to swap over the wires that go to the motor(s).
 Press the W key to go forwards and check which way the motors turn, if one (or both) go backwards, swap it's wires over.

+If you have a [RockCandy](https://www.amazon.co.uk/Rock-Candy-Wireless-Controller-Red/dp/B00G6CLXRK/ref=sr_1_3?ie=UTF8&qid=1518395269&sr=8-3&keywords=rock+candy+ps3) or [PiHut](https://thepihut.com/products/raspberry-pi-compatible-wireless-gamepad-controller) PS3 controller, you can run the tanksteer.py or carsteer.py programs.
+They work with either controller.

+With the tanksteer program, the left analogue stick controls the left motor and the right stick controls the right motor.
+Push both sticks up for forward, both down for backwards and one up, one down to turn.

+For carsteer the left stick controls the speed and direction of both motors - push up to go forwards and down for backwards.
+The right stick is for steering - push the stick left or right to steer.

 ## Reset/Shutdown switch